ryan-m-moreno/portfolio/index.md

 Title: IT System Technician

-* Executed diagnostics and performed repairs on endpoint hardware to ensure peak functionality and performance.
+* Conducted diagnostics and performed repairs on endpoint hardware to ensure optimal functionality and performance, while meticulously documenting all processes and outcomes.

-* Conducted threat detection diagnostics through malware analysis by examining files and task manager processes for potential malware.
+* Managed threat detection diagnostics through malware analysis by examining files and task manager processes for potential malware.
 Utilized established playbooks to effectively mitigate and eliminate any identified indicators of compromise (IOCs).

-* Performed computer and laptop reimaging and ensured proper disposal to securely and thoroughly remove all sensitive information.
+* Executed data backups and recovery procedures to ensure data integrity and protection.

-* Regularly applies hardening techniques and maintains/upgrades company systems, hardware, and software to ensure optimal performance and enhance security posture.
+* Performed computer reimaging and ensured proper disposal to securely and thoroughly remove all sensitive information.

-* Conducts data backups and recovery procedures to ensure data integrity and protection.
+* Regularly implements hardening techniques, including software system updates, to reduce the risk of malware attacks by up to 50%, thereby ensuring optimal performance and enhancing the overall security posture.

 ```
 CERTIFICATES